Christian Gerhartsreiter: Christopher Chichester

 In May 1994, bones believed to belong to Jonathan Sohus were found buried in the backyard of the couple's former property.
-Sohus's family members said the bones matched his general description.
+Sohus' family members said the bones matched his general description.
 Since Sohus had been adopted, there was no way to compare his DNA against that of biological family members and arrive at a conclusive identity.
 Forensic evidence showed that the victim had been struck in the head two times with a rounded, blunt object and then stabbed six times; his body had been cut into three parts.
 The bones were not conclusively determined to belong to Sohus until 2010.

 Christopher Crowe

-After settling in Greenwich, Gerhartsreiter assumed the identity of "Christopher C. Crowe" and claimed to be a television producer from Los Angeles who worked on the 1980s revival of Alfred Hitchcock Presents.
+After settling in Greenwich, Connecticut, Gerhartsreiter assumed the identity of "Christopher C. Crowe" and claimed to be a television producer from Los Angeles who worked on the 1980s revival of Alfred Hitchcock Presents.
 His alias matched the name of one of the producers for the series.

 Gerhartsreiter was hired by the brokerage firm S.N.
-Phelps and Company to work with the firm's computers, but was fired when it was discovered that the social security number he had given them belonged to serial killer David Berkowitz.
-He was also fired from his employment by Nikko Securities Ltd. as a sales manager of corporate bonds.
+Phelps and Company to work with the firm's computers but was fired when it was discovered that the social security number he had given them belonged to serial killer David Berkowitz.
+He was fired from his employment by Nikko Securities Ltd. as a sales manager of corporate bonds.
 Gerhartsreiter briefly worked for Kidder, Peabody & Co., but quit his job and abandoned the Christopher Crowe persona when he discovered that police were looking for him in connection with the Sohus disappearances.